Shop

 “I am fascinated by craft, technology and the endless potential of materials.
 That is why I like to experiment and use materials such as wood, cork, slate, mother of pearl and many others.
 I also put emphasis on precise craftsmanship and detail.
 I perceive the jewel a personal or even intimate statement, something very close to the body and I would like to include these, for me, important.”

-The author of the collection is David Síla – a graduate of the Ceramics Design Studio at the Faculty of Art and Design of the University of Applied Sciences in Ústí nad Labem.
-He designed and realized the collection of porcelain bowls as his Master’s project.
-He dealt not only with the design of the products themselves, but primarily with the innovation of the production process.
-Here he uses a 3D printed mould and a cardboard strip to shape the unique structure of the outer surface of the bowls.
+At the Faculty of Art and Design, he was involved not only in the design of the products themselves, but primarily in the innovation of the production process and the tools for the technology.
+Here, David Síla uses a 3D printed mould and a cardboard strip defining the unique texture of the outer surface of the bowls.

 This is the fundamental difference between original creations and traditional jewellery.
 Unlike jewellers, I’m not afraid to experiment and that’s why I create unique jewellery for unique women.
 For women who are not afraid to stand out and know what they want.